Rarisma/Rarismas-Server-Manager/README.md

 ## FAQ

-### What servers does SSM support
+### What servers does RSM support
-Currently SSM supports the following:
+Currently RSM supports the following:
  - Minecraft
  - Terraria